-Before launching or redesigning your company website, you should align it with your business objectives.
+Before launching or redesigning your company website, you should align it with your business objectives and write right business goals.
 For example, you own a beauty salon and offer related services at your website.
 So, you should calculate the amount of appointments and additional sales generated on your site.
 With a proper site structure it is simple enough — but also there are other actions that need to be taken into consideration.
 You should also pay attention to white paper downloads, newsletter and RSS subscriptions, and user account signups.

 Most of the companies I've been working with, don't have a clear idea what the purpose of their website is.
 Usually it is comprehended as an additional element of any organization, if there are business cards and an office, there's a budget for a website.
 But what do you want to do with it?